pluginade/.github/profile/README.md

 ### 🚊 Want to set up a CI/CD pipeline for your plugin?
 Try using [Pluginade Scripts on Github Actions or CircleCI](https://github.com/pluginade/cicd-examples)

-### 🔨 Starting a new plugin?
-Try using the Pluginade Playground (Coming Soon)

-### 🏛️ Need a simple architecture for easily modularizing your code?
-Try the Pluginade Framework (coming soon)